ShaunJPartridge/Data-Analytics-Portfolio/Power BI/AdventureWorks/README.md

  </tr>
 </table>

-Since Adventure Works is a global company, a map dashboard was used to illustrate the proportion of orders in each country they have customers in.
+Since Adventure Works is a global company, a map dashboard was used to illustrate the proportion of orders in each country that they do business in.

 ![image](https://github.com/user-attachments/assets/14f07a8a-0d72-4dff-9c2c-70bb5d96ab85)